DmitryN270713/nodejsserverside/README.md

 # Weather microservice

-This service is open for use and modification under BSD license Code provided "as it is".
+This service is open for use and modification under MIT license Code provided "as it is".

 ## Important